 Chapter 5.
-Overview of features available with Red Hat OpenStack Platform 12
+Overview of features supported with Red Hat OpenStack Platform 11

-The following chapter lists the key features available with OpenDaylight and Red Hat OpenStack Platform 12.
+The following chapter lists the key features supported by OpenDaylight and Red Hat OpenStack Platform 11.

 5.1.
 Integration with Red Hat OpenStack Platform Director

 The Red Hat OpenStack Platform director is a toolset for installing and managing a complete OpenStack environment.
-With Red Hat OpenStack Platform 12, director can deploy and configure OpenStack to work with OpenDaylight.
-OpenDaylight can run together with the OpenStack overcloud controller role, or as a separate custom role on a different node in several possible scenarios.
+Starting with Red Hat OpenStack Platform 11, director can deploy and configure OpenStack to work with OpenDaylight.
+OpenDaylight can run together with the OpenStack overcloud controller role, or as a separate custom role on a different node.

-For more information, see the Red Hat OpenDaylight Installation and Configuration Guide.
+For more information, see the OpenDaylight and Red Hat OpenStack Installation and Configuration Guide.